 (Core) - 4.10.b.
-Clinical experiences should be structured to facilitate learning in a manner that allows residents to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
+Clinical experiences should be structured to facilitate learning in a manner that allows the residents to function as part of an effective health care team that works together longitudinally with shared goals of patient safety and quality improvement.

+(Core)

-(Core) - 4.11.
+4.11.
 Didactic and Clinical Experiences